context-driven-testing-toolkit/gource-since/README.md

 It is intended that you fork this script and change the settings to you match your own needs.
 No two Git repos are the same and often in order to get a nice visualization, you need to tweak settings!

-## Synopsis

-    cd your_git_repo

-    gource_since "90 days ago"

-This should launch Gource and then when Gource is done, produce an mp4 file in the working directory.

-Temp files created by this script are not cleaned up automatically as you may want to re-use them.
-However, the `.ppm` file in particular is very large and thus should always be deleted when you are finished with it.